 - Long-term economic development (as differentiated from short-term construction effects), including impacts in terms of jobs, income, and output.
 The economic impacts of projects on the freight industry will be specifically broken out and reported. - Safety features.
-Project sponsors will be asked to describe how their project will address and improve safety.
-Staff is investigating the use of quantitative tools for this purpose,
+Project sponsors will be asked to describe how their project will address and improve safety. - Security features.

-- but the data and analytic requirements are substantial, and it is not clear the results will be applicable for making choices among transportation investments. - Security features.
 Project sponsors will be asked to describe how their project will contribute to transportation security. - Congestion, both systemwide and in the specific corridor in which the project is located.
-This will be reported in terms of the hours of vehicle travel that are spent in congestion. - Travel time savings.
-This measure is being recommended following discussions with the RTA to identify a richer measure of transit impact than transit service area.
-Transit service area will be reported as part of the basic information. - Provision of bicycle and pedestrian facilities.
+This will be reported in terms of the hours of vehicle travel that are spent in congestion. - Transit service area.
+This information will be reported as part of the basic project information; a richer measure of transit impact is being sought in collaboration with the RTA. - Provision of bicycle and pedestrian facilities.
 Project sponsors will be asked to describe how their project will accommodate and support bicycle and pedestrian travel. - Mode share.
-This measure breaks out the effect of the project on transit ridership, automobile trips.
-Although non-motorized projects are not directly part of the travel demand model, non-motorized trip impacts will also be estimated. - Jobs-housing access.
-A weighted regional average of the number of jobs accessible within certain travel times is recommended.
-The travel times proposed are 75 minutes for transit and 45 minutes for automobile. - Air quality.
-The impacts on criteria pollutants regulated by the USEPA will be reported, using the conformity analysis required by federal planning regulations. - Energy and greenhouse gas emissions.
-Change in fuel consumption will be estimated based on vehicle volumes and speeds.
-This figure and the resulting change in greenhouse gas emissions will be reported.
-Staff continues to investigate the measurement of greenhouse gases via the MOVES model.
-If it proves feasible, this model will be used for the analysis. - Preservation of natural resources and land consumption.
-The amount of sensitive lands, including natural areas with high environmental value and prime agricultural land affected by projects will be evaluated.
-The attached map shows the location of these features.
+This measure breaks out the effect of the project on transit ridership and the number of trips in automobiles. - Jobs-housing access.
+A weighted regional average will be created for the number of jobs accessible within certain travel times (proposed as 75 minutes for transit and 45 minutes for automobile). - Air quality.
+The impacts on criteria pollutants regulated by the USEPA will be reported. - Energy and greenhouse gas emissions.
+It is expected that change in fuel consumption will be estimated based on vehicle volumes and speeds, and that both this figure and the resulting change in greenhouse gas emissions will be reported.
+However, please note that there may be other guidance from USEPA on the measurement of greenhouse gases that may change the calculation method. - Preservation of natural resources and land consumption.
+The amount of sensitive lands, including natural areas with high environmental value and prime agricultural land affected by projects will be evaluated (see attached map for the location of these features).
 This will involve a two-step process which identifies areas in close proximity to projects as well as areas that are expected to become more accessible for development as a result of the project. - Support for infill development and existing densely-developed areas.
-Similar to the above measure, the extent to which the project supports potential for growth in infill locations will be estimated.
-The map locating infill areas is shown below, with an explanation of how the areas are defined.
+Similar to the above measure, the extent to which the project supports potential for growth in infill locations will be estimated (see attached map for the location of infill areas).
 Please note that this may indicate both support for infill development and the potential need for mitigation of community impacts. - Mutual consistency between regional and sub-regional plans, including municipal and county plans.
-Project sponsors will be asked to describe the consistency of their projects with the plans of local governments in the project area, including the degree to which those plans commit resources to the project and identify complementary land use (such as transit-oriented development). - Peak period utilization and demand.
-This measure compares facility volume and capacity at peak periods.
+Project sponsors will be asked to describe the consistency of their projects with the plans of local governments in the project area. - Peak period utilization and demand.
+This measure compares facility volume and capacity at peak periods. - Facility condition.
+The method of calculating this evaluation measure is still under discussion (this is not included in the attached table).